leon-gh/InputEvents/README.md

 **Not heard of the term 'event' programming?** Here's a quick primer: [Event Programming 101](docs/EventProgramming101.md).
 It is by far the easiest way to get your project working with external controls.

+## SUPPORT

+Feedback and [bug reports](https://github.com/Stutchbury/InputEvents/issues) are welcome or chat on [Discord](https://discord.gg/GDcEcWPKKm) if you have any questions.

 ## INSTALLATION

 ### Arduino IDE